Build Your Own DIY Industrial Pipe Shelves with Tutorial, Step-by-step Instructions, Detailed Supply List, Pipe Shelf Decorating Ideas

 Urban | Rustic | Industrial

-These DIY industrial pipe shelves are EVERYTHING!
-Whether you are looking to fill an empty wall, create a fun storage option, add rustic charm to a kitchen, office or family room, these industrial pipe shelves will add a modern urban-farmhouse vibe to your space!
-And, instead of spending thousands of dollars with the pre-made versions you can build them yourself for a fraction of the cost.
-Follow my step by step tutorial to make your own DIY industrial pipe shelves!
+These DIY industrial pipe shelves are everything.
+Whether you are looking to fill an empty wall, create a fun storage option, add rustic charm to a kitchen, office or family room, these industrial pipe shelves will add a modern urban-farmhouse vibe to your space.

-Depending on the size of the shelf you want to create, your costs and time allotment are going to vary.
-For a reference point, here are the stats for the industrial pipe shelves we built:
+For a reference point, here are the stats for the DIY industrial pipe shelf we built:

 - The first day we made the plan, bought the supplies and put the first coat of stain on.